scipy/scipy/doc/source/scipeps/scipep-001.rst

 Copyright
 =========
-Andrew Nelson and Scott Sievert, Feb 2018.
+This document has been placed in the public domain, Feb 2018.